julianosirtori/space-invaders-js/README.md

 "Space Invaders" is an iconic arcade game where players defend Earth by shooting descending waves of alien invaders while avoiding their projectiles.

-This project served as a means for me to study design patterns.
-Within it, I applied the following design patterns:
+The goal of this project is to learn design patterns.
+In it, I applied these design patterns:

 * State
 * Observer